PrincetonUniversity/removing_tedium/04_navigating_command_line/README.md

 ## A general note on text editors

 Be sure to explore the shortcuts offered by your text editor.
 Editors like vim and emacs cannot be mastered in only a few hours.
-Make sure that you are taking adavantage of these tools.
+Make sure that you are taking advantage of these tools.
 To test your vim knowledge, run this command: `vimtutor`

 ## Fix command (fc)